TITLE 77: PUBLIC HEALTH

 e) A home health agency shall be in operation and be able to demonstrate client activity prior to the second renewal of the agency's license to verify compliance for a renewal of the agency's license.
 A home services, home nursing, home services placement and home nursing placement agency shall be in operation and be able to demonstrate client activity prior to the second renewal of the agency's license to verify compliance for a renewal of the agency's license.

 f) An entity that meets the requirements for licensure under the Act and this Part may obtain licensure singly or in any combination for the categories authorized under the Act and this Part.
 (Section 4(d) of the Act)

 g) One application for licensure shall be used even if a combination of licenses authorized under the Act and this Part is sought.
 Applicants for multiple licenses shall pay the higher of the licensure fees applicable.
 (Section 4(d) of the Act) The non-refundable licensure fee under the multiple category shall not exceed $1500 annually.

 h) The Department will review each application.
-The Department will approve the application and issue an initial or renewal license to the applicant for operation of an agency when it finds that the applicant meets all of the requirements of the Act and the standards established by the Department in this Part.
+The Department will approve the application and issue an initial or renewal license to the applicant for operation of an agency when it finds that the applicant meets all of the requirements of the Act and this Part.
 The Department may also issue a provisional license, as provided in Section 4 of the Act and Section 245.100, or deny an application, as provided in Sections 8 and 9 of the Act and Section 245.130.
 (Section 4(c) of the Act)